 - However, there are some disadvantages to the energy source as geothermal fields are not universally available.
 These power plants are rare.

 - Also, the initial plant development cost is very high considering the infrastructure and drilling.

 - It is not a large-scale replacement to classic energy sources.

 - Geothermal energy sources are close to volcanic activity and require deep drilling.
-If done incorrectly, poisonous gases can come from beneath the earth and releasing into the air.
+If done incorrectly, poisonous gases can come from beneath the earth and release into the air.

-- Despite low CO2 production geothermal has been associated with other emissions like sulfur dioxide and hydrogen sulfide.
+- Despite low CO2 production geothermal causes other emissions like sulfur dioxide and hydrogen sulfide.

 Thank you Mr. Sagar Wagh for sharing his valuable information about the above topic.
 Thank you once again.